Victor-Garcia-p/DWF-Model/README.md

 How to run the model?
 Use model_execution.jl to perform simulations.
 To do so specify the values of the constants at a Dictionary (Dict(:u₁₀=>0, :dTdz=>0.00)).

-If a constant is not defined it will be used as a defauld value
+If a constant is not defined it will be used as a default value

 How to plot the results?
 There are different types of plots available